Night Light Interactive

-Night Light Interactive, LLC is an American video game company founded in 2012 and based in North Hills, California that has developed the video game Whispering Willows.
+Night Light Interactive, LLC is an American video game company founded in 2012 and based in Los Angeles, California that has developed the video game Whispering Willows.

 History

 Night Light Interactive was co-founded by David Logan and Michael Bellavia in 2012.
-The studio's first game, Whispering Willows, was entered in the 2013 OUYA Create Game Jam, where it won “Most Immersive” and first received major attention.
+The studio's first game, Whispering Willows, was entered in the 2013 OUYA Create Game Jam, where it won "Most Immersive" and first received major attention.
 The success led to the company creating a successful Kickstarter and getting the game released on Steam through Steam Greenlight.
 Night Light Interactive was converted into the Limited Liability Corporation 'Night Light Interactive, LLC' on April 12, 2012. then received funding from OUYA's "Free the Game Fund."

 In 2014 Night Light brought on two official advisers, Kellee Santiago, formerly of Thatgamecompany and Terry Redfield, of Wicked Fun.
 In 2015 Leif Dahl became a company partner through working on Whispering Willows.

-Their next game, ‘’Nomad’’ has been teased on their website.
+Their next game, Nomad has been teased on their website.